The Scout is a subclass option for the Rogue class in Dungeons & Dragons 5e.

 As seemingly small as this feature sounds, it really helps to clearly carve out the Scout Rogue’s role in the party.

-But the fun doesn’t stop there!
-There are more awesome abilities on the horizon!
+There are more awesome features on the horizon!

-Ambush Master
+Ambush Master (Level 13)

-This gives you advantage on initiative rolls.
-Additionally, the first creature that you hit in the first round of combat becomes easier for you and your allies to strike.
-Until the start of your next turn, attack rolls against that creature have advantage.
+Additionally, the first creature you hit during the first round of a combat becomes easier for you and others to strike; attack rolls against that target have advantage until the start of your next turn.

 On the rare occasion that you aren’t going first in the combat, you’ll certainly be going early.
 Tagging a high-priority target for your allies to focus their damage on can quickly remove a major threat from the board.